GUIDE

 Context Preservation

-Context preservation is Workunit's superpower.
+Context atoms are how Workunit preserves institutional knowledge.
 These practices ensure the 'why' behind decisions never gets lost.

 Daily Documentation Habits